songyandong/documentation/cli/README.md

 ### ppio object copy
 - **Description**:
-  Initiate a copy contract of Object to copy an Object to your own
+  Initiate a copy contract of Object to copy an Object to your own.
 - **Usage**:
   ```bash
   ppio object copy